bernhardAxonIvy/doc/source/engine-guide/installation/systemdatabase.rst

 * :ref:`systemdb-oracle`

 You have the choice to create the database without the tables on your own.
-Or let the |ivy-engine| Config makes you that.
-In the second case, good defaults creation parameters will be applied.
+Or let the :ref:`engine-cockpit` make you that.
+In the second case, good default creation parameters will be applied.